deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 It allows reviewers to quickly scan the description and know what types of changes are included in the PR.
 Azure DevOps has a handy feature that allows the commit messages to easily be copied into the PR description, which I'm hoping GitHub adopts soon.

-Conventional Commit messages are not new.
-I've been using it for years and quite enjoy it.
+I've been using Conventional Commit messages for years and find it very useful.
 Be sure to [check out the spec](https://www.conventionalcommits.org/en/v1.0.0/) to see the expected formatting and all of the defined labels.

 ## 💬 Conventional Comments